 “WHEN IT IS REPORTED THAT SOMEONE HAS KILLED WILDLIFE IN A CERTAIN AREA, WE ARE THE ONES TO RESPOND.
 WHEN ELEPHANTS ARE SEEN, WE ARE THE ONES TO RUN TO THEM.
 WE HAVE BECOME THE LARGEST DEFENSE FORCE IN ALL OF THE MARA THAT GUARDS THE WHOLE AREA.”
-James Ekiru, Core Commander, Mara Elephant Project
+James Ekiru, Senior Warden, Mara Elephant Project

 MEP has deployed a total of 57 rangers in partnership with the Kenya Wildlife Service.
 The Sheldrick Wildlife Trust in 2018 supported a permanent ranger unit in the Mau Forest, adding six new rangers to our formidable team, a far cry from the eight rangers we started with in 2011.
 Since 2011, MEP and the Kenya Wildlife Service have arrested 354 total poachers.